 In most cases, a VPN is more expensive than a proxy because it has more features, and its server infrastructure is harder to maintain, while many proxies are free to use.

-Whatever you choose, you shouldn’t go free — many free proxy servers (as well as free VPNs) are believed to share with or even sell your data to third parties.
-As the adage goes — If you’re not paying for the product, you are the product.
+Whatever you choose, you shouldn’t go free.
+Many free proxy servers (as well as free VPNs) are known to collect and sell your data to third parties.
+Remember — if you’re not paying for the product, you are the product.